.jpeg)

 -

 Insufficient Monitoring: Inadequate staffing levels result in compromised resident monitoring.
 Inadequate monitoring leads to delays in recognizing and addressing resident health issues.
-In these circumstances, changes in condition often go unnoticed and residents are deprived of critical medical care.
+In these circumstances, changes in condition often go unnoticed, and residents are deprived of critical medical care.

 -